kaushiksiva07/UTIR-Sentiment-Analysis/README.md

 # UTIR-Sentiment-Analysis

 ### Overview
 The file implements an LSTM binary classifier for Sentiment Analysis of the IMDB data set.
-25000 traning and 25000 test reviews were utilized in for the model.
+25000 traning and 25000 test reviews were utilized when creating the model.

 ### Dataset
 The data set can be dowloaded from https://ai.stanford.edu/~amaas/data/sentiment/.